 Start by choosing the initial interest of your audience OR analyze the interests of the audiences connected to your page.

 2 – Target the right audience with the right ads

 One mistake that a lot of amateurs make is identifying one huge target audience.
 They figure out the interests that they all have in common and target ALL of them with ONE ad.

 Unfortunately, this isn’t as effective as you’d think.
-Facebook Ads Manager manager makes the process of selecting a Facebook audience seem really simple.
+Facebook Ads Manager manager makes the process of selecting a Facebook audience seem simple.
 It even gives you many suggestions for the options to choose from.
-Some of these options may actually hurt the performance of your campaign.
+Some of these options may hurt the performance of your campaign.